BORDEAUX 2019 BARREL SAMPLES TASTED FROM MAY TO JULY 2020,

 Bellevue Mondotte - 2 ha, 90% Merlot, 5% Cabernet Franc, 5% Cabernet Sauvignon, 14.81% alcohol.
-Dark, dark fruit in big numbers, perfectly ripe, luscious, potent, great depth and complexity, and with a fleshy and intense finish.
-Modern style here but this wine is neither over-extracted or overdone.
+Dark, dark fruit in big numbers, perfectly ripe, luscious, potent, great depth and complexity, and a fleshy and intense finish.
+A modern style here but this wine is neither over-extracted nor overdone.
 Certainly not a wine for faint-hearted wine-freaks but I guess it will go perfectly with strong meat dishes.
 It shows great quality.
 95p.

 Cadet Bon GCC – 17 ha, 75% Merlot + 17% Cabernet Franc + 8% Cabernet Sauvignon.
 Sweet aromatic cherries on the nose, attractive and catchy, delicate fruit and silky tannins, complex and well-structured.
 Lingering finish.
 A heartbreaker effort.
 91-92p.

 Canon La Gaffeliere PGCC – there are spicy black cherries/raspberries on the nose and palate, well-constructed and with subtle complexity, well-balanced and with a lingering finish.
 It proved itself quite well in 2019.
 92-93p.